Cheneth/coup-online/README.md

 # Coup Online

 This project is an online port of the card game Coup.
 It is currently hosted at [here](https://glacial-scrubland-15934.herokuapp.com/).

+Perfect to play with friends during quarantine c:
 ## About the project
 This project consists of two parts
 1. The React.js client